 Continental Sunday (at Bockfest Hall), 1P-7P: Organized by the German-American Citizens League, March 9rd is Continental Sunday at Bockfest Hall.
 In the Over-the-Rhine of the 1800s, it was illegal to sell beer on Sundays, but that didn’t stop Cincinnati’s German-American community from filling the day with revelry and drink.
 This controversial approach to celebrating the Sabbath was known as “Continental Sunday” and we celebrate this history with a day of authentic German dancing, variety shows, and music, along with tours, authors, steins, and breweriana exhibits.
 Everyone wearing tracht (traditional German dress) get $1 off beer.

-Delicious food from local favorites Servatii, Queen City Sausage, and Mecklenburg Gardens will be available all weekend.
+Delicious food from local favorites Servatii, Queen City Sausage, Taste of Belgium, and the St Francis Fish Fry (Friday only) will be available all weekend.

 The Hall is cash only.
 Please plan accordingly.

 Along with Bockfest Hall at 1619 Moore Street (directions) these venues will be participating in Bockfest™ 2015 on March 6, 7, and 8.
 All venues are free and open to the public with no cover.
 You can catch the FREE Shuttle all weekend between venues.

 Arnold’s Bar and Grill 210 East 8th Street | directions